-When compared to a regular super fund an SMSF is a private fund that is managed by the owner and the trustees that are appointed by them.
+When compared to a regular super fund, an SMSF is a private fund that is managed by the owner and the trustees that are appointed by them.
 This offers the owner an extra amount of control over their money with the added flexibility to make their own financial decisions.
 Aside from this added freedom, there is a list of additional benefits to putting your super into an SMSF.
-Here are the top 3 Advantages of having a Self-Managed Super Fund.
+Here are the top 3 advantages of Self Managed Super Funds.

 Having an SMSF gives you the ability to invest your super into financial alternatives outside of the stock market, including property, art, collectables, term deposits and direct shares.
 Investing outside of the traditional stocks gives you the ability to hedge the risks to your savings by placing capital in different places and not relying exclusively on the unpredictability of the stock exchange to grow your funds.